ngjance/DSIF_SG_7_Jance_Project_2/README_Jance_project_2.md

 ## Purpose of the Project
-The purpose of this project is to create a model with the least Root Mean Square Error (RMSE), to predict the price of the house at sales.
+The purpose of this project is to create a model with the least Root Mean Square Error (RMSE) that helps to:
+1. predict the price of the house at sales
+2. recommend the features that are likely to increase the value of a house
+3. recommend the features that are likely to decrease the value of a house

 ## Data Cleaning